Keen & Co was perhaps the largest mustard manufacturer in the world before it was overtaken by Colman’s in the 1860s.

-Thomas Keen kept nine servants in his household in 1851.
+Thomas Keen was a wealthy man by 1851; he kept nine servants in his household.

-In 1862 Thomas Keen died, and Thomas Keen & Son was merged with Robinson & Bellville of Holborn, manufacturers of patent barley.
+Thomas Keen died in 1862, and Thomas Keen & Son was merged with Robinson & Bellville of Holborn, manufacturers of patent barley.
 The merged firm traded as Keen Robinson Bellville & Co.

-By 1868 Keen’s mustard was described as “world famous” in the Morning Post.
+Keen’s mustard was described as “world famous” in the Morning Post in 1868.

-By 1881 Keen operated the largest mustard factory in London, and it was supposedly the oldest mustard factory in the world.
+Keen operated the largest mustard factory in London by 1881, and it was supposedly the oldest mustard factory in the world.
 Additional factory premises were acquired at Denmark Street, London, in the 1880s.

 William John Bellville died in 1891 with an estate valued at £638,000.
 The firm was inherited by his wife, Emma Bellville (born 1847).

-By 1892 the Garlick Hill premises was said to the oldest factory in the City of London.
-It sprawled across five floors.
+The Garlick Hill premises was said to the oldest factory in the City of London by 1892.
+It spanned five floors.
 Most mustard seed was grown in the East of England, although some was imported from the Netherlands.
 There were extensive granaries in Wisbech, Cambridgeshire and Boston, Lincolnshire.
-The firm employed over 1,000 people, and was notable for not employing women, except for sack mending.
+The firm employed over 1,000 people, and was notable for not employing women, except for in sack mending.

-The firm was registered in 1893 and changed its name to Keen Robinson.
+The firm became a registered company from 1893 and changed its name to Keen Robinson.
 It had capital of £300,000.

 Keen Robinson was acquired by J & J Colman of Norwich, a rival mustard manufacturer, in 1903.
 Frank Ashton Bellville (1870 – 1937) joined the Colman’s board of directors.

-In 1911 Emma Bellville and her son, William John Bellville (1868 – 1937) had 13 servants between them at their home at Stoughton Grange, Leicester.
+Emma Bellville and her son, William John Bellville (1868 – 1937) had thirteen servants between them at their home at Stoughton Grange, Leicester by 1911.

 The two brothers and heirs to the Keen Robinson fortune both died in 1937.
-Frank Ashston Bellville left an estate valued at £394,397, and William John Bellville left an estate valued at £393,709.
+Frank Ashton Bellville left an estate valued at £394,397, and William John Bellville left an estate valued at £393,709.

 The Australian rights to the Keen’s brand, where it remains popular, were acquired by McCormick & Co in 1998.

-Keen’s mustard also remains available in the Canadian market.
+Unilever still produce Keen’s mustard for the Canadian market.